Universally defining subrings in function fields: Quadratic forms, valuations, residues, transfers

-One may define on the class of non-singular even-dimensional quadratic forms over $K$ an equivalence relation called \emph{Witt equivalence} (coarsening the isometry relation) and the quotient set naturally carries the structure of an abelian group.
-We call this group the \emph{quadratic Witt group} and denote it by $I_qK$.
-See \cite[Section 8]{ElmanKarpenkoMerkurjev} for a precise definition and discussion of Witt equivalence and the quadratic Witt group.
+One may naturally endow the set of isometry classes of even-dimensional non-singular quadratic forms over a field $K$ with the structure of an abelian monoid.
+The quotient of this monoid modulo the submonoid of hyperbolic forms then carries the structure of an abelian group, called the \emph{quadratic Witt group of $K$}, which we denote by $I_qK$.
+See \cite[Section 8]{ElmanKarpenkoMerkurjev} for a precise definition and discussion of the quadratic Witt group.\footnote{The definition on \cite[51]{ElmanKarpenkoMerkurjev} seems to suggest that one needs to add formal inverses to equivalence classes of quadratic forms to obtain a group, but this is not the case: for a non-singular even-dimensional quadratic form $q : V \to K$, a representative of its inverse in $I_qK$ is given by the form $-q : V \to K : x \mapsto -q(x)$.} Two non-singular even-dimensional quadratic forms representing the same class in $I_q K$ are called \emph{Witt equivalent}.
 Every Witt equivalence class contains precisely one isometry class of an anisotropic quadratic form; as such, we may identify $I_qK$ as a set with the set of isometry classes of anisotropic non-singular even-dimensional quadratic forms over $K$.
+More specifically, when $q : V \to K$ is an anisotropic non-singular even-dimensional quadratic form over $K$, the forms Witt equivalent to $q$ are precisely those isometric to

+for some $n \in \nat$ \cite[Theorem 8.5]{ElmanKarpenkoMerkurjev}.
+In particular, the neutral element of $I_q K$ is the class of all hyperbolic forms, in particular of the unique (up to isometry) zero-dimensional quadratic form over $K$, which is anisotropic and non-singular.

 Similarly, on the class of non-degenerate symmetric bilinear forms, one may define the notions of isometry, isotropy, and Witt equivalence, and the Witt equivalence classes of non-degenerate bilinear forms over $K$ form a ring called the \emph{Witt ring} and denoted $WK$; see \cite[Section 1]{ElmanKarpenkoMerkurjev} for details.
 We denote by $IK$ the ideal of $WK$ of classes of even-dimensional non-degenerate symmetric bilinear forms, and for $n \in \nat^+$, $I^nK$ denotes the $n$th power of the ideal $IK$.
 When $\charac(K) \neq 2$, there is a natural isomorphism $I_q K \to IK$ defined by mapping the class of a quadratic form $q$ to that of its polar form $\mf{b}_q$.
 For an even-dimensional non-singular quadratic form $q$, we shall denote by $[q]$ its equivalence class in $I_qK$; similarly, for a non-degenerate symmetric bilinear form $B$, we denote by $[B]$ its equivalence class in $WK$.